 Retail businesses suffer the most when third-party delivery companies drastically mark up the price of the product, which can jeopardize the sale from even happening.

-The pandemic exposed even more potential problems between struggling restaurants and the companies delivering the food, who dominate search engine results online.
+The pandemic exposed even more potential problems between struggling restaurants and the companies delivering the food, who dominate the search engine results online.

 Hidden marketing costs and processing fees can eat away as much as 30% of the profits of small business owners who may be operating at half their capacity due to COVID-19.
 It creates the opposite of a win-win situation.

 The biggest obstacle for most businesses is the cost of setting up in-house delivery.
 Typical expenses include:

 • Hiring warehouse and shipping staff for eCommerce retailers